EU warns about cybersecurity risks from state-backed entities

 “It also aggravates the potential impact of weaknesses or vulnerabilities, and of their possible exploitation by threat actors, in particular where the dependency concerns a supplier presenting a high degree of risk.”

+Huawei’s main competitors are Finland’s Nokia (NOKIA.HE) Finland and Ericsson (ERICb.ST) of Sweden.

+Many European network operators already have multi-vendor strategies, which they say reduces the security risks that might arise from relying too heavily on a single provider.

-The EU will now seek to come up with a so-called toolbox of measures by the end of the year to address the cybersecurity risks at national and EU level.
+Deutsche Telekom (DTEGn.DE), which sources network gear from Huawei, Ericsson, Nokia and Cisco (CSCO.O), said last year it was reviewing its procurement policies but has so far announced no change.
+The EU will now seek to come up with a so-called toolbox of measures by the end of the year to address cybersecurity risks at national and EU level.

 The European Agency for Cybersecurity is also finalizing a map of specific threats related to 5G networks.

-Reporting by Foo Yun Chee; Editing by Alex Richardson
+Additional reporting by Douglas Busvine in Berlin; Editing by Alex Richardson and Keith Weir